- 1000 Speer / Joule Denver Denver, CO, United States

 - Park in the sky Tied directly to Austin’s vibrant outdoor culture, the 20,000 SF amenity deck offers panoramic views of Lady Bird Lake, downtown Austin and Texas Hill Country from two pool areas, an outdoor kitchen, dog park, dedicated yoga space and more.
 All are united by a variety of rich, warm materials and patterns that belong in the neighborhood, yet create a singular special experience.

 A prism of emerald green glass on the Dallas skyline, the 60-story Fountain Place office tower has adorned the horizon since 1986.
 The original master plan called for an identical building to the west, rotated 90 degrees from the original, but this vision was never realized.
 More than thirty years later, a new residential tower, AMLI Fountain Place, honors the spirit of the master plan.

 - Paying homage to its iconic neighbor While the building's massing and signature green glass were previously planned, its form is original, using slices, folds and ridges that initiate a dialogue with the office tower and define a unique identity for what is the tallest addition to Dallas’ skyline since 1987.
-Fountain Place Residences is targeting LEED Gold certification.
+Fountain Place Residences is certified LEED NC v3 Gold.